 Also, rookie PG Facundo Campazzo got to shine as his passing ability and high IQ were on full display.
 Their season had an abrupt end at the hands of the Western Conference champions, the Phoenix Suns.

 Can we call it a disappointing season for Portland?
 Look, Lillard balled.
 Of course, he did, he is elite.
 His backcourt buddy, SG CJ McCollum, was a reliable source of points as well.
 However, it’s the same story as the last few years, the playoffs are their ceiling.
-It was frustrating for Lillard, who was doing heroics.
+It was frustrating for Lillard, who was doing heroics on the court.

 Much of the blame can be bestowed upon C Jusuf Nurkic, who was manhandled by Jokic in the postseason.